The first Monday of August is a Canadian public holiday and in the province of British Columbia we proudly call it B.C. Day.

 B.C. has three UNESCO World Heritage Sites, seven National Parks and over 400 provincial parks, recreation and conservation areas.

 Tourism is undoubtedly the province’s most important industry and over the last few years has surpassed the natural resources sector.
 Having said that, B.C. continues to be the 2nd largest producer of natural gas and the 2nd largest generator of hydroelectricity.
 This makes B.C. the provider of some of the lowest power costs in North America.

 British Columbia has the largest trading port in Canada and supports a large shipping industry year-round through its ice-free, deep-water ports.
 The province exports a number of mined resources such as copper, coal, gold, silver, zinc, sulfur and asbestos.
 Other natural resource industries include forestry and fishing.
 The technology, manufacturing, and agriculture industries are increasing in importance.

-British Columbia is frequently referred to as (the original) “Hollywood North”.
+British Columbia is frequently referred to as “Hollywood North”.
 Due to the province’s ecological diversity, BC is the 3rd largest film and television production centre in North America (after New York and Los Angeles).
-Today television and film is a $1.2 billion industry and is a significant producer of revenue for the province of BC.

 BC Day – Facts About The Great Province

 - The Hudson Bay Company (The Bay / La Baie in French) is the oldest commercial corporation in North America and one of the oldest in the world.
 In the early days British Columbia was largely run by the Hudson’s Bay Company based out of the company headquarters at Fort Vancouver on the Columbia River.